alivenotions/just-some-blog/content/blog/may-2020/index.md

 ### Corona and isolation overdrive

-On March 16th, Hamburg went in lockdown and on March 24th I was laid-off with 3 months notice as my company started haemorrhaging money due to corona causing a loss in business.
+On March 16th, Hamburg went in lockdown and the future of my company was in jeopardy as my company started haemorrhaging money due to corona causing a loss in business.

 It has been over 50 days now since I have spoken to anyone in person.
 Apart from the occasional _Danke Schön_ and _Tschüss_ with the supermarket checkout person.
 The first month was horrible.
 I was constantly feeling isolated and overly anxious due to people dying everywhere and being worried about the well being of my friends and family.